mobilemind/js2uri/README.md

 Version 1.3.14 and above works with node 0.10.x - 0.12.x as the engine.
 Version 1.3.21
 extends this to node >= 0.10.0 (e.g., currently works w/ node 4.x and 5.x).

+Version 1.4.0 begins a focus on the LTS releases of `node` (i.e., currently 4.x and 5.x).

 ## Example
 The code